2024 Joe Biden–Donald Trump presidential debate: Overview

 The debate reinforced concerns about Biden's age.

+In January 2026, Alabama resident Adam Benjamin Hall was arrested by police and charged for allegedly planning on assassinating Biden during the debate.

 Biden campaign's response

 "I know I'm not a young man, to state the obvious.
 I don't walk as easily as I used to.
 I don't speak as smoothly as I used to.
 I don't debate as well as I used to, but I know what I do know: I know how to tell the truth.
 I know right from wrong.
 And I know how to do this job, I know how to get things done.
 And I know like millions of Americans know: When you get knocked down, you get back up."

 — —Joe Biden, responding to criticism of his debate performance during a speech in North Carolina the following day (June 28, 2024).

 After the debate, Biden remarked to reporters at a Waffle House that he thought he had done well.
-He added that he did not have any concerns about his performance, stating that it was difficult to debate "a liar."
+He added that he did not have any concerns about his performance, stating that it was difficult to debate "a liar".
 Biden's running mate, Vice President Kamala Harris and Biden's campaign manager Jen O'Malley Dillon both defended Biden.

 The day after the debate, Biden admitted that his debate performance had been weak.
 The Biden campaign attempted to explain Biden's debate performance by saying he had a cold.
 He had been administered a COVID-19 test during his stay at Camp David, which was negative.
-Biden spoke about his debate performance on July 2, blaming it on fatigue from "foreign travel," alluding to his five back-to-back trips--to Europe twice and returning via Los Angeles, totalling thirty time-zone crossings--in eleven days earlier in June.
+Biden spoke about his debate performance on July 2, blaming it on fatigue from "foreign travel", alluding to his five back-to-back trips—to Europe twice and returning via Los Angeles, totalling thirty time-zone crossings—in eleven days earlier in June.